sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ## 5. Governing Principles

-The Open First strategy supports the Canada's aims of radical transformation by simplifying and streamlining processes.
+This strategy supports the Canada's aims of radical transformation by simplifying and streamlining processes.
 It will help to make collaborative working methods the de-facto standard for the ESDC's work internally and with others.

 It is important to stress that the principles and the action plan relate to existing work processes.
-The use of OSS is commonplace across the GC and in many parts of the organisation (ESDC) there is an established OSS-like culture.
+The use of OSS is commonplace across the GC and in many parts of ESDC there is an established OSS-like culture.
 We simply need to do more and keep getting better at it.

+The principles of this strategy will help us choose strategically between closely competing software solutions.
+They keep our options open.
+They will allow ESDC to choose non-open technologies where there are good reasons to do so, while encouraging us to plan for future open standards and OSS alternatives.
+They give our developers the flexibility to gain expertise on the diversity of OSS platforms.
+In return, this is how ESDC will learn about innovative new solutions.

+The principles here are consistent with "state of the art" GC policies (see [Build a world class public service](#build-a-world-class-public-service).
+They are aligned with the [Mandatory Procedures for EA Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html), in particular "maximize reuse", "work in the open by default" and "use open standards and OSS first".
+They also uphold the principles of the [ESDC OSS Framework](#), endorsed at EARB, concentrating on making them actionable.

-Below are the six principles that govern the strategy:
+Below are the six principles that govern this strategy:

 ### Open First

-> Where possible, use open standards and OSS first.
+> Use open standards and OSS first.
-> Work in the open by default
+> Work in the open by default.

 The GC is an enthusiastic user of and contributor to OSS.
 This is reflected in its Digital Standards and Policy on Service and Digital, which encourages the IT community to tap into the growing potential of open standards and OSS as well as join forces with major commercial players and communities, and mobilise co-creation capacity to support departments in pioneering new solutions.